 Obviously, we all hate leaving our pups home alone.
 But at some point, you’ll at least have to go out for groceries.
 So let’s briefly talk about how you could make sure your dog won’t have a cow while you’re out.

-Start by leaving your dog’s favorite toys out in the open.
+Start by leaving your dog’s two favorite toys out in the open.
 If it tends to quickly become bored with a single toy, you might want to get several and cycle them.
 You can also combine toys and treats by stuffing a hollow rubber toy with natural peanut butter.

 If your dog is especially nosy, you should leave the blinds up and provide a way for it to get to the window.
 Additionally — or alternatively, you could leave the TV on and change the channel to Animal Planet or cartoons.